AtlantiCare

 AtlantiCare is a health system based in Atlantic County, serving southeastern New Jersey.
 An integrated system of services, it includes AtlantiCare Regional Medical Center, the AtlantiCare Foundation, AtlantiCare Physician Group and AtlantiCare Health Solutions, an accountable care organization.
 AtlantiCare also offers Atlantic City's only cancer institute, heart institute, and neonatal intensive care unit.

+The administrative headquarters of the organization is in Egg Harbor Township, New Jersey.
+The AtlantiCare Foundation is in Atlantic City.
+Its city campus is in Atlantic City, while its mainland campus is in Galloway Township, near Pomona.

 Organization

 AtlantiCare employs more than 5,000 staff members and 600 physicians in nearly 70 locations.

 The AtlantiCare Regional Medical Center consists of two hospitals: